bbenz/MauritianAdventure/README.md

 use some real front end technologies!

 * Run the application locally: `mvn spring-boot:run`
+* Build a GraalVM native image: `mvn -DskipTests=true -Pnative clean package`
-* Build a Docker image: `mvn spring-boot:build-image`
+* Build a Docker image (with a GraalVM native image inside of it and a minimal Linux distribution for the Docker image): `mvn spring-boot:build-image`

 ## Issues
 * For some reason Freemarker requires all the types to be public.
 There's got to be some way around this.
-* Spring's integration for Freemarker and GraalVM do not like each other at the moment.